 Go to the Doctor Too Early

-With my first pregnancy, as soon as I peed on the stick I (literally) called my OBGYN.
+With my first pregnancy, as soon as I began experiencing signs of early pregnancy and got a positive pregnancy test and called my OBGYN.
 I kept asking myself, “What do I do?”.
 Hahaha… I think I was so overwhelmed, and since I’m such a “doer” I needed to do something to do make me feel at ease.

 The reality is, there’s really nothing to be done so early in pregnancy.
 There’s no rush, no emergency.
 It’s too early for an ultrasound, and there isn’t anything your care provider can do for you.
 Of course there are always exceptions, for example, someone using reproductive technologies, that has health problems or is a high risk pregnancy.